Fine-tune with the API or CLI

 Note

-ZIP package requirements
+ZIP file requirements

-5. ZIP package directory structure:
+5. ZIP file directory structure:

-Single-level directory (Recommended)
+Single-level directory (recommended)

 Trainingdata_vl.zip